 The Main Equipment Required

-Before starting the process of hooking up two amplifiers with a single RCA jack, be sure you have the right amplifiers to avoid time-wasting and making mistakes.
+Before hooking up two amplifiers with a single RCA jack, be sure you have the right amplifiers to avoid time-wasting and making mistakes.

 On the other hand, a large signal amp’s configuration is Common Base and amplifies large input voltage signals.
 The type of amp you choose directly influences the kind of experience you will create when you hook up the amps with a single RCA jack.